ChengBinJin/Lua-Basic-Tutorial/README.md

 # Lua-Basic-Tutorial
-This tutorial follows John Sonmez [Youtube tutorial](https://www.youtube.com/watch?v=jwn1Vkez7og&list=PLysdvSvCcUhZ3d2AEF4XVAdAyQSBxLNRT&index=1) for basics of Lua.
+This tutorial follows John Sonmez [Youtube tutorial](https://www.youtube.com/watch?v=jwn1Vkez7og&list=PLysdvSvCcUhZ3d2AEF4XVAdAyQSBxLNRT&index=1) and 游戏大师课 [Youtuber tutorial](https://www.youtube.com/watch?v=Cafp02a9Omk&list=PL0luF_aDUOor6sYMHO9qNv4OjH8aNs_8x&index=1) for basics of Lua.

 ## What is the Lua?
 **Lua** is a lightweight, high-level, multi-paradigm programming language designed primarily for embedded use in applications.
 Lua is cross-platform, since the interpreter of compiled bytecode is writtten in ANSI C, and Lua has a relatively simple C API to embed it into applications.